mostafazke/doodle/README.md

 # Doodle

-Doodle is a web application.
+Doodle is a web application that retrive data from google doodle service.

 This project was built with express - mongodb.